An accessible PDF with track changes showing all proposed changes is at the bottom of the page.

 (f) A description of the university’s academic integrity rules and processes; and

-(g) Contact information for the dean’s office where the student and/or instructor can request further information and assistance.
-Notifications will strongly encourage the student to contact the dean to ensure that the student understands the process, the violation, and the potential sanctions.
+(g) Contact information for the AVP’s office where the student and/or instructor can request further information and assistance.
+Notifications will strongly encourage the student to contact the AVP to ensure that the student understands the process, the violation, and the potential sanctions.

-(9) Requests for review: Either the student or the instructor may request reconsideration by the dean by submitting a request in writing to the dean within twenty-one days after the board issues its written decision.
-The dean shall
+(9) Requests for review: Either the student or the instructor may request reconsideration by the AVP by submitting a request in writing to the AVP within twenty-one days after the board issues its written decision.

 Academic integrity board hearing.